 People who aren’t experts do not have the knowledge, equipment or food necessary to properly care for these creatures, Flint Creek explained.

-The Forest Preserve District of DuPage County’s Willowbrook Wildlife Center urges interveners to interact as little as possible with the wildlife they may be sheltering until a rehabilitator can care for it or it can be transported to a wildlife center.
+The Forest Preserve District of DuPage County’s Willowbrook Wildlife Center urges interveners to interact as little as possible with wildlife unless it truly needs assistance.